 Testing or exemption from testing is required prior to advisement and registration for classes.
 Plan to complete testing requirements in advance of registration to avoid any delay in your enrollment.

 Piedmont Technical College's placement test is administered through Desire2Learn (D2L), the College's learning management system.
 The test measures skills in reading, writing, and mathematics to help determine which classes will be best for you.
 There is no time limit set for any of the sections.

 Testing is available 24/7/365 and requires an internet connection, a webcam, microphone, photo ID, and the use of the Google Chrome web browser.
 For more information on hardware/software requirements, see the Resources section below.

-If you are a high school senior or dual enrollment student, go to https://ptcgwd.wufoo.com/forms/placement-test-for-de-hs-seniors/ and complete the placement test appointment form.
-For questions, contact PTC's Dual Enrollment Office at (864) 941-8315.
+If you are a dual enrollment student, contact the Dual Enrollment Office to schedule testing at (864) 941-8352 or firstname.lastname@example.org.